 Even though he didn’t tell us how to organize ourselves, he did say a lot about how he wants us to treat each other.
 Most importantly, he said that he wants us to love each other.
 He said that it is by our love for each other that the world will know that we are his disciples (John 13:35).

-Jesus said that if we love him we will keep his commands and he will ask the Father to give us the Spirit of Truth.
+Jesus said that if we love him we will keep his commands.
 The Greek text makes it clear that Jesus is not saying that if we love him we should obey his commands.
 He is saying that if we love him we will obey his commands.
 To put it another way; if we love him we will find ourselves obeying his commands.
 To put it yet another way; obedience to his commands is an inevitable consequence of our love for him.

-So, if we love him we will find ourselves loving each other and this will convince the world that we are his disciples and we will have the Spirit of Truth.
+So, if we love him we will find ourselves loving each other and this will convince the world that we are his disciples.

-All we have to do to make the church a different place is to obey Jesus’ commands.
-And the church will change – perhaps slowly, but it will change.
+All we have to do, if we want to make the church a different place, is to obey Jesus’ commands and the church will change.
 It’s been changing ever since it began because God’s servants obeyed his commands.
 We have made mistakes, sometimes big ones, but God never stopped loving us, the Holy Spirit never stopped working in us, and the Kingdom of God never stopped its advance.
 Praise God – the church is changing today because Christians, under the influence of the Holy Spirit, are following the teachings of Jesus.